seven-technologies-cloud/pythonrest/README.md

 * Fix CORS issue by properly configuration of after request decorator function

 **Version 0.3.5:**
-* Synchronization between the versions of your package on PyPI and the releases on GitHub
+* Synchronization between the versions on PyPI and the releases on GitHub